HaritsRambang/FinalExamDAA_Sales-Route-Optimizer/README.md

 **EF234405 Design & Analysis of Algorithms — Final Exam Capstone Project**

-A real-world shortest-path solver for delivery/sales routing, implemented on Surabaya's road network.
+A real-world shortest path solver for sales routing, implemented on Surabaya's road network.
 Compares **Dijkstra** (Algorithm A) against **Bellman-Ford** (Algorithm B) on the same problem instances.